Learn about the difference between CSAT (Customer Satisfaction) vs NPS (Net Promoter Score) and the best practice of using each to collect feedback.

 Customer Satisfaction is a parameter that has been used for a long time to measure customer satisfaction.
 It is mostly conducted on a scale of 1 to 5.
 It was not until 2003 that the Net Promoter Score (NPS) came into the picture to measure customer loyalty.

 The main difference between CSAT and NPS is that CSAT is applied on a short-term loyalty measure, while NPS is used for a long-term review of loyalty and happiness.
 Many experts suggest that NPS is a more reliable and accurate approach than CSAT.
-NPS can be associated directly with the progress and profit of your organization.
+NPS can be associated directly with the overall success, progress and growth of your organization.

 The best results come from combining CSAT vs NPS survey options.
 This customer feedback strategy will help get a baseline score like NPS with additional feedback that can be helpful in understanding actionable insights.
 In addition to combining CSAT and NPS together, applying conditional logic can be a great tool to ask relevant questions to your customers.